 — Nancy Snedden, LIT, BDO, St. John’s, NL.

-When Wendy first met with Yvette Power at the BDO office, she was distraught.
+When Wendy first met with Yvette Power at the BDO office, she was distraught over her financial situation.
 She had spent many sleepless nights worrying about keeping up with her bills.
 Because of the financial strain, she wasn’t able to afford to do the things that were most important to her, like visiting her daughter and grandkids on PEI.

 She cried during her entire initial consultation.
 In her words, she felt like a failure.